ccasper/thermostat/README.md

  - Backlight brightness reduction
  - Spinner at top right to see that the HVAC control is working.
  - Current time display
+ - Temperature in Fahrenheit (but can be changed in code.
+ - Temperature display in tenths of a degree.
+ - Humidity display in relative humidity.
+ - Displays when Heat, Fan, and Cooling are enabled
+ - Operates on 5V, 24V or 120V furnace signals.
+Most modern furnaces are 24V.

 # Implementation